nerdynerdnerdz/Guapcoin-MN-Install-2.3.0.1/README.md

 Now onto the instructions.

 # Section 2.
 Quick Install Guide for GuapCoin v2.3.0.1 MasterNode Setup:
-This is a quick install designed to get your vps or system up and running after running the script below.
+This is a quick install designed to get your vps or system up and running after executing the script below.

-For **Ubuntu**
+For **Ubuntu** login to your system and run the following commands
 ```
 wget -q https://raw.githubusercontent.com/guapcrypto/Guapcoin-MN-Install-2.3.0.1/master/GUAP-v2.3.0.1-MN.sh

 sudo chmod +x GUAP-v2.3.0.1-MN.sh

 ./GUAP-v2.3.0.1-MN.sh
 ```
 ***